What is Bitcoin?

 Bitcoin is a cryptocurrency that is widely regarded as the best investment of the decade has broken the internet and will forever change how we do business and interact with each other through a decentralized internet (Also known as Web3)

-The peer-to-peer network uses open-source software (decentralized ledger), which means that the design is public, to manage transactions and generate new bitcoins because no central authority or banks are involved.
+The peer-to-peer network uses open-source software (decentralized ledger), which means the design is public, to manage transactions and generate new tokens because no central authority or banks are involved.

 Because no one owns or operates the network, it is safe to call it a decentralized network of nodes (computers).